 Can You Repair the Spot on the Ceiling?

-Last, and certainly not least, you’ll definitely want to repair the wet spot on your ceiling (you know, the whole thing that started this mess?).
+Last, but certainly not least, you’ll want to repair the wet spot on your ceiling (you know, the whole thing that started this mess?).
 Whether or not you can (and should) repair the spot will depend on how bad the damage is.
-If it was an especially large spot that was exposed to a lot of water for a prolonged period of time, you’ll likely have to replace the entire piece of drywall.
+If it was an especially large spot that was exposed to a lot of water for a prolonged period, you’ll likely have to replace the entire piece of drywall.
 If the spot is small and limited to a small space, you should be able to cover it with a mold-resistant, stain-blocking primer before painting over it.
 Before you apply any primer, it’s also a good idea to clean the spot with some soapy water to kill off any mold that may have developed over time.

 Remember, the most important thing is finding and stopping the leak right away!